Advice

 As a seller today, you hold the advantage.
 That means you have a few options when it comes to your timeline for closing and moving.
 Once you’ve listed your home and gotten a solid offer, you can:

 • Ask the buyer if you can lease back your home for 1-2 months as you search for a new property.
-Some buyers may resist this, while others may agree to a quicker closing and slower moving date.
+Some buyers may resist this, while others may agree to a quicker closing and later moving date.

 Plan B: Have temporary housing available

 When you’ve sold your house but haven’t found the right one to move into, consider your transitional housing options.
-Home buyers often report that finding an alternative place to stay helps them reduce their stress and focus on their long-term housing needs.
+Homebuyers often report that finding an alternative place to stay helps them reduce their stress and focus on their long-term housing needs.

 • Renting a single-family home or townhome on a short-term basis.